Vini9-9/Vini9-9/README.md

 ## What moves me? 🏃‍♂️

-📚 Technology, Science , Sports, Travel
+📚 Technology, science , learning and helping others.

 ## About me...